 The Next Morning

 Eating presented a problem.
 I still had an IV in my right arm, so it wasn’t a great idea to eat normally—the IV pump would have kept beeping away.
 I tried to eat left-handed and use my right hand for things like holding the little margarine cups so I wouldn’t set off the beeper, but even that tripped the finicky pump.
 That same nurse came in; sheepishly I said, “Yeah, this time, it’s me.”
 She fixed it and started to leave, but it began beeping again before she could reach the door.
 Rather than try to have me work around it, she just shut it off and disconnected me.
 “It’s just keeping the line open, anyway.
-We’ll let you eat in peace.”6 The line just had to stay usable until my pre-discharge antibiotic at 10:00 (pulled to 09:30).
+We’ll let you eat in peace.”
+6Or something to that effect.
+My memory of some of these exchanges is a bit foggy.
+The line just had to stay usable until my pre-discharge antibiotic at 10:00 (pulled to 09:30).
 So I had nearly full use of my right arm, but I still had to be pretty left-handed; I didn’t want to stress the IV by bending my elbow all the way.

 Breakfast took me long enough to eat that I had to find a new channel to watch in the middle of it; a nurse checked on me and, surprised, asked, “You’re still eating?”
 What could I say?
 It was slow going with that blasted IV in my arm, even if I didn’t have to worry about angering the pump unit.
 She brought over a syringe of saline solution “to keep [my IV] from clotting over”, used it, and was gone.
 I still had half of my breakfast left, but trying to be left-handed was a good challenge.